 According to the chart above, it’s being seen that Bank of America Corp.
 (BOFA) paid the most salary to quantitative analysts.
-The average salary they paid to their quantitative analysts is around US $120,000 per annum.
+The average salary they paid to their analysts is around the US $120,000 per annum.
 The Goldman Sachs Group, Inc. paid the second best.
-The median compensation they paid to their quantitative analysts is around US $105,000 per annum.
+The median compensation they paid to their quantitative analysts is around the US $105,000 per annum.
 However, the conclusion we’re making here is not exhaustive.
-Because compensation of quantitative analysts depends upon many factors that we can’t ignore!
+Because compensation of analysts depends upon many factors that we can’t ignore!
 It may happen that all the respondents who reported to work with these groups of companies are experienced and have more than 10 years of industry experience.
 So let’s say that the salary of quantitative analysts will increase gradually as you get more experience and acquire more skills.

 Quantitative Analyst Skills